vinctustech/energize/public/CreatingResources.md

 	resource roles
 		required string name

 If we want our `users` resource to have a relationship with our `roles` resource, we simply include it as a composite type and give it a name.
-This allows us to represent a data model with a one-to-one relationship.
+This allows us to represent a data model with a many-to-one relationship.

 	table users
 	  // ...